mrkazawa/grid_world/monte_carlo/README.md

 ### Our Modification - Calculate the mean loss and plot the chart

 Inspired by the neural network, we want to modify the code to calculate the `mean loss` per episode.
-First we calculate the loss per grid that the agent visits by using the following code
+First, we calculate the loss per grid that the agent visits by using the following code

 ```python
 # append normalized losses to the list
 losses.append(abs(G_t - value) / 100)
 ```

-At the end of the each episode, we calculate the mean of those losses that the agent visits.
+At the end of each episode, we calculate the mean of those losses that the agent visits.
 We store this mean per episode to the `history` object.

 ```python